CS328-Fall2023-UMassCICS/final-project-capybara/README.md

 ## Future improvements

-- Dynamically adjust z-score threashold for variation in steps.
+- Dynamically adjust z-score threshold for variation in steps.
 - Improve the smoothing and filtering algorithm to better process accelerometer data.
 - Improve runtime complexity and space complexity.